lindahua/SGDOptim.jl/README.md

 ### Loss Functions

-Here, we use ``sqrloss!`` to indicate the use of *Squared loss*, which is a popular choice for linear regression.
+Here, we use ``sqrloss`` to indicate the use of *Squared loss*, which is a popular choice for linear regression.
 This package provides a collection of loss functions:

 - [x] Squared loss
 - [ ] Hinge loss